SimonRice/homebridge-dyson-nu/README.md

 The username is your device serial ID - you can derive this from your product SSID by removing `DYSON-` from the start and `-475` from the end.
 It is also shown on the Dyson Link app.

 The password is a base-64 encoded SHA-512 hash of the password shown on your front sticker or user manual.
+[You can use this online tool to help derive your encoded hash.](http://hash.online-convert.com/sha512-generator)

 ## Example HomeBridge config.json entry